-The central element of our SO_2 camera is an Apogee Instruments Alta U6 CCD array which serves as a detector.
-The array consists of 1024×1024 pixels with a pixel size of $24 \times 24 \,\mu m$ resulting in a large detector area of $24.58 \times 24.58 \,mm$.
-Short exposure times (approximately 0.2- $0.4 \,s$) can therefore be achieved despite the fact that the detector quantum efficiency Q and the scattered radiation intensity are low in the UV regions used in the measurements.
-The optical set-up (see Fig. 2) consisted of a single $31.5 \,mm$ diameter plano convex fused silica lens with a focal length of $f = 60 \,mm$ and two band-pass interference filters mounted in a filter wheel between the lens and the detector.
+The central element of the SO2 camera used in this study is an Apogee Instruments Alta U6 CCD array which serves as a detector.
+The array consists of 1024×1024 pixels with a pixel size of $24 \times 24 \,\mu\text{m}$, resulting in a large detector area of 24.58×24.58 mm.
+Short exposure times (approximately 0.2-0.4 s) can therefore be achieved despite the fact that the detector quantum efficiency Q and the scattered radiation intensity are low in the UV regions used in the measurements.
+The optical set-up (see Fig. 2) consisted of a single 31.5 mm diameter plano convex fused silica lens with a focal length of f = 60 mm and two band-pass interference filters mounted in a filter wheel between the lens and the detector.
 This set-up was chosen to reduce influences from a variable filter illumination angle (see Kern et al., 2010b, for more detailed information about this effect).
 An iris aperture was installed directly in front of the lens.
 Aperture settings were only adjusted at the beginning of the measurement campaign, as changes in the aperture influence the calibration (see Sect.
-4.1).
+4.3).
 While conducting the measurements presented here, an aperture of roughly f/8 was used.
-Two interference filters from Eureca Messtechnik with a central transmittance wavelength of 315 nm (Filter A , FWHM 10 nm), and 330 nm (Filter B, FWHM 10 nm), were used for the measurements.

-The filters are installed in a custom-made filter wheel that consists of an aluminium mount, which holds the two filters, and a standard servo unit (as, e.g., used in model air planes), which is operated by a Phidgets USB servo controller (PhidgetAdvancedServo 8-Motor).
-The Phidget controller also controls two further servo motors.
-These servo motors can each insert one of two calibration cells containing known SO_2 concentrations in front of the aperture, each covering the entire FOV of
+Two interference filters from Eureca Messtechnik with a central transmittance wavelength of 315 nm (Filter A, FWHM 10 nm), and 330 nm (Filter B, FWHM 10 nm), were used for the measurements.
+The filters are installed in a custom-made filter wheel that consists of an aluminium mount, which holds the two filters, and a standard servo unit (as, e.g. used in model airplanes), which is operated by a Phidgets[©] USB servo controller (PhidgetAdvancedServo 8-Motor).
+The Phidget[©] controller also controls two further servo motors.
+These servo motors can each insert one of two calibration cells containing known SO2 concentrations in front of the aperture, each covering the entire FOV of the camera.
+The calibration cells were filled with SO2 concentrations corresponding to column densities of 3.5×10^{17} molec cm-2 (140 ppmm2) and 1.8×10^{18} molec cm-2 (720 ppmm), respectively.
+The